The FASER experiment at the Large Hadron Collider: Detector Operations and Upgrades

 The model works very well, with only a small number of operational incidents during the operations to date (end of 2025 running).
 Rare issues which have occurred, and have been quickly spotted, include a crash of the digitizer, a failure of the cooling unit, and running out of disk space for the raw detector data.

 The typical trigger rate at maximum luminosity (of around 2 $\times$ 10$^{34}$ cm$^{-2}$ s$^{-1}$) was about 1.3~kHz in 2022,2023 and 2025 running.
-In 2024 the LHC beam optics were changed which led to a significant increase in the background rate, and a maximum trigger rate of more than 2~kHz was observed.
+In 2024 the LHC beam optics were changed which led to a significant increase in the background rate, and a maximum trigger rate of more than 2~kHz was observed, the optics were reverted back for 2025 running.
 With these conditions the trigger system induces a maximum deadtime of around 2\% (3\% in 2024), as shown in Fig.~\ref{fig:FASER-trgOps}.

 An event display of a typical triggered event is show in Fig.~\ref{fig:EVD}, showing a muon traversing the detector.
 The display shows the strips that field in the tracking stations and the reconstructed track.
 In addition the PMT waveforms for the different scintillators and calorimeter modules are shown.
 These show a clear signal of a minimum-ionising-particle (MIP) passing through the full detector.
 In the calorimeter one of the four calorimeter module shows a small waveform peak corresponding to the expected energy deposited by a MIP.